KassuK1/BlackOut/README.md

-# Meteor Addon Template
+# Blackout

-A template to allow easy usage of the Meteor Addon API.
+Ghost/Misc feature addon for Meteor client

 ### How to use:
-- Clone this project
-- Use this template to create new modules/commands
 - Run the mod with Meteor.